vatsal26/M1_CalculatorMatrix/3_Implementation/Readme.md

 ## Folder Structure
 Folder        | description
 --------------| ----------------------------------------------
-`cov`         | .gcno and .c.gcov files for testing c program `doc`         | Doxygen configuration file which can generate documentation in html `inc`         | All header files
+`doc`         | Doxygen configuration file which can generate documentation in html `inc`         | All header files
 `src`         | Main source code for calculator